Dean's Advisory Council

 She holds the Federal Chief Information Officers (CIO) certificate and earned the Certified in Risk and Information Systems Control (CRISC) certification through ISACA, an international association of IT professionals involved in information security, assurance, risk management, and governance.
 She obtained her master’s degree in Technology Management from George Mason University, Fairfax, VA.

 Prominent Patriot '13, School of Business Alumni Service Award '15, School of Business Distinguished Alumni Award '16

 Sumeet Shrivastava is an accomplished executive and proven business leader with more than two decades of experience in the government IT industry.
-As president and CEO of ARRAY, he provides overall corporate leadership for the company’s growth and delivery strategy, which has included a successful graduation from the 8(a) program and leading a management buyout in 2018.
-ARRAY has become a leading provider of application solutions to federal agencies.
+As president and CEO of Array Information Technology, he provides overall corporate leadership for the company’s growth and delivery strategy, which has included a successful graduation from the 8(a) program and leading a management buyout in 2018.
+Array has become a leading provider of application solutions to federal agencies.